For Immediate Release

 But averages do not tell the whole story.
 Some people are serial marriers and divorcers.
 Others learn from their first mistakes.
 In “Remarriages and Stepfamilies are Not Doomed to Fail” (an appendix to Manning’s report), CCF Graduate Research and Public Affairs Scholar Braxton Jones lists some of the factors that help produce successful remarriages and stepfamilies.
 Many remarried couples report having closer and more egalitarian marriages than in their first marriage.
 And Jones cites research showing that heterosexual stepfamilies report no more stress than biological families when they avoid traditional gender roles and have high marital quality.

 The past and the present of remarriage: Historian Stephanie Coontz (The Evergreen State College) points out that remarriages were even more common in the past than they are today.
 The typical tension in remarriages of the past, she argues, occurred when the biological relatives and step-relatives actively sabotaged the emergence of love and obligation in a blended family, trying to deny inheritance and assistance to one set of children in favor of another.
-The typical tension in most remarriages today occurs when people expect love and obligation to develop too quickly, or try to force a newly-blended family to behave exactly like a first-marriage family.
+The typical tension in most remarriages today occurs when people expect love and obligation to develop too quickly or try to force a newly-blended family to behave exactly like a first-marriage family.
 “Stepfamilies have to be more elastic in their understanding of parental roles and more flexible about family boundaries,” Coontz suggests, “but when they achieve this, they can actually be a model for all families in a world where fewer and fewer marriages are marked by rigid gender specialization and more families have to adjust to changes such as older children returning home or an aging parent moving in.”
+Remarrying can have some setbacks, but it’s nothing to be ashamed of.
+If your family appears to have some obvious issues, you may want to consider getting a few sessions of support.
+Do you find yourself needing counseling for blended family problems in Alpharetta?
+If you’re in the area, you may want to drop by to get some help to integrate the family.

 For Further Information